LatiBlueLatios/Sora/Haruka/README.md

     myComponent.increaseAwesomeness();
     ```

-4.Bask in the glory of your lightweight, framework-free component.
+5. Bask in the glory of your lightweight, framework-free component.

 ## What can Haruka do?